scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 soylent for dinner but then some of my friends wanted to go get pizza at this place that has amazing pizza so I couldn't turn it down.`

+### Day 348

+No soylent again today, but had leftover pizza from yesterday for lunch and then went to a cookout put on by the local young adult group.
+It was good and tasty and I played volleyballs.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/